alecomunian/cmmpy/README.rst

    If there are no errors, then the installation will probably work.

+|

 Run the tests
 ---------------------------

 1) Move into the folder ``ŧest``.
-2) Then, from the shell, use the script ``run_cmm.py`` to run the corresponing test by providing the name of the JSON parameter file as unique input argument, like for example::
+2) Then, from the shell, use the script ``run_cmm.py`` to run the corresponding test by providing the name of the JSON parameter file as unique input argument, like for example::

      ./run_cmm.py template/test.json